top of page

 Te Kāhui Maunga District Māori Council

 When the 1972 Polynesian Festival Competition was first mooted, it was acknowledged by the National Committee, that Taranaki were the exponents of the poi in its traditional forms – poi harakeke, poi raupō and poi atua etc. These and other forms of poi were performed at tangi.
 It was further noted that Tohu Kakahi, the Parihaka chief, adopted the poi as his symbol of peace and goodwill.
 This was done at the same time that Te Whiti o Rongomai adopted the white feather.
-Te Kāhui Maunga was given the opportunity to donate a trophy in 1972, by the Te Kāhui Maunga council on behalf of the Te Kāhui Maunga district.
+Te Kāhui Maunga was given the opportunity to donate a taonga in 1972, by the Te Kāhui Maunga council on behalf of the Te Kāhui Maunga district.

 HAKA